and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 A tappable banner is displayed on the booking screen showing the day's note.
 The banner label is tenant-configurable (e.g. "Events in the office").
 When no note exists for the selected date, the banner displays a prompt to add one.

 **FR-021 — Note authoring (any user)**
 Any signed-in user can create or edit the day's note for their tenant.
 There is one note per day per tenant — all users editing on the same day are editing the same note.
-Saving with text creates or updates the note; saving with an empty field deletes it.
+The edit modal is a sheet or full-screen overlay with a single text input field and Save and Cancel actions.
+Saving with non-empty text creates or updates the note.
+Saving with an empty field deletes the note without a confirmation prompt.
+Cancelling discards any unsaved changes.

 **FR-022 — Concurrent edit warning**
 If the note is modified externally while a user has the edit modal open, the user is shown an advisory warning that another user may be editing the note and their changes could be lost.
 The warning is informational — the user is not blocked from saving.
 The expected response is to close the modal and try again later.

 **FR-023 — isOfficeClosed**
 Out of scope for v1.
-The data model should preserve the field for a future version.

 ### 3.5 Who's In List